shruti-sigmoid/hello-world1/README.md

 # hello-world1

+Hello Humans,

-This is a test repository.
+This is Shruti.